-- I2S full digital audio data transmission to the Raspberry Pi is now supported by the hardware, but a 3rd party driver has to be loaded manually to support it. - The antenna and L/R audio out are now accessible as pins on the board. - It is now possible to solder a flash memory chip to the board and have the Si468x load its firmware from that chip. - Silkscreen is printed on the board to show the part numbers.
+- I2S full digital audio data transmission to the Raspberry Pi is now supported by the hardware, but a 3rd party driver has to be loaded manually to support it. - The antenna and L/R audio out are now accessible as pins on the board. - It is now possible to solder a flash memory chip to the board and have the Si468x load its firmware from that chip.
+A status LED is now indicating the reset state of the Si468x. - Silkscreen is printed on the board to show the part numbers.